Automotive industry in Thailand: Mitsubishi

 Mitsubishi Motors has had a presence in Thailand since 1961.
 Mitsubishi Motors (Thailand) (MMTh) is headquartered in Pathumthani, just north of Bangkok.
 Their flagship product is the Mitsubishi Triton (L200 in many markets) pickup truck, which is built exclusively in Laem Chabang and is exported to more than 140 global markets.
 The sixth generation of the Mitsubishi Mirage is also produced exclusively at the Laem Chabang plant.
 Mitsubishi had originally made Thailand their global hub for pickup production in 1995, after having become Thailand's first vehicle exporter in 1988.
 This focus on global exports was of considerable aid to MMTh the tight years after the Asian financial crisis, when the local markets collapsed.
 The company targeted five million production units by 2018 which it has achieved.

 Mitsubishi Motors Thailand exported 332,700 vehicles in 2019, a 3.9% drop.
 Mitsubishi posted local sales in 2019 of 88,244 units, up 4.4%, overcoming a Thai car market that fell 3.3% to 1,007,552 units sold in 2019.

 Nissan

-Nissan was the first Japanese producer to build a plant in Thailand, in a 1962 joint venture with Siam Motors.
+Nissan was the first Japanese producer to build a plant in Thailand, in a 1962 joint venture with Siam Motors, founded by Dr. Thaworn Phornprapha.
 "Siam Motors & Nissan Co., Ltd." received a sister company called "Siam Nissan Automobile Co., Ltd." in 1977, which only built pickup trucks.
 Today, Nissan manufactures various cars and the D21/Navara pickup truck in Thailand, also for export to various markets.
 A branch called "Prince Motor Thailand" also operated, until February 1986.
 In addition to Nissan products, Siam Automotive also assembled Fiats for the local market until 1986.

 One local specialty is the Nissan NV, a tiny pickup truck based on the Y10 Nissan AD Van.
 This was also later developed into a double cab, four-seater model.
 In April 2009, the company's name was changed to Nissan Motor (Thailand).